Deputies: Florida man breaks into St. Pete airport and manages to get inside airplane cockpit

 ST. PETERSBURG, Fla — A Tampa Florida man is behind bars after breaking into an airplane at St. Petersburg Airport Saturday morning, Pinellas deputies say.

-According to the sheriff’s office, deputies responded to reports of a suspicious vehicle on the airport runway around 4:48 a.m.
+According to the sheriff’s office, deputies responded to reports of a suspicious vehicle at the airport around 4:48 a.m.

 Deputies say they attempted to stop the driver, identified as 36-year-old Herrera Hamilton Moreno, but Moreno eluded them and drove to the U.S. Coast Guard station and crashed through the security gate.